Ankr-network/ankr-docs/pages/stake/liquid-staking/matic/matic-liquid-staking-faq.md

 Check the [Stake MATIC](https://www.ankr.com/docs/staking/liquid-staking/matic/stake-matic) user guide.

-### What is the minimum amount of MATIC I can stake?
+### What is the minimum and maximum amount of MATIC I can stake?

+Minimum amount:
-1 MATIC.
+* Staking MATIC on Ethereum, your minimum amount is 1 MATIC.

-### Is there a maximum amount I can stake?

-No, you can stake at your discretion, unlimited.
+* Staking MATIC on Polygon, there is no minimum amount.

+Maximum amount:
+* Staking MATIC on Ethereum, there is no maximum amount.
+* Staking MATIC on Polygon, your maximum amount is limited by the crosschain staking pool capacity.
+You will see the capacity while staking.

 ### What is the difference between MATIC staking on Ethereum and Polygon?